• Skip to primary navigation

 Alternatively, you can bake this recipe in a regular cake pan to create one larger cake that you can slice.
 The batter should fit an 8x8-inch square pan or even a 9-inch round pan.

-Financier cakes might be the easiest cake you make.
+Financier cakes might be the easiest cakes you can make.
 The longest part of the process is chilling the batter before baking.

 Most desserts with egg whites would have you make a meringue or whip the egg whites to stiff peak, then fold them into the dry mixture.
 Whipping the egg whites incorporates air and water, which is why egg whites are considered a leavening agent.
 But with financiers, all you have to do is whip the whites until they are frothy.
 It's faster and easier, and you still end up with a spongy, light texture!